CallumJackson98/CW_ESD/README.md

 # CW_ESD

-This project is for the ESD module which implements a site for a surgery.
+This project is for the ESD module which implements a site for a GP surgery.
 Please note that it is necessary to establish a database with the correct data before using the site.
 This SQL to setup the database is below.

 # SQL for DB